smarticoai/public-api/docs/api/interfaces/LeaderBoardUserT.md

 > **position**: `number`

-The position of the participant in the leaderboard
+Rank in the leaderboard (DENSE_RANK over all participants).
+`-1` on the `me` entry signals "unranked / outside the window".

 ***